AndresPimentel-dev/Task-Management-Api/README.md

 | `POST`          | `/api/v1.0/tasks`            | Create a newtask  |
 | `PUT` / `PATCH` | `/api/v1.0/tasks{task_id}`   | Update atask      |
 | `DELETE`        | `/api/v1.0/tasks{task_id}`   | Delete atask      |

+## 🎯 Project Scope

+This is a **junior-level backend project** created to demonstrate the ability to build and organize a basic REST API.

+It is not intended to be presented as a production-ready system.
+Instead, it serves as a foundation for progressively more advanced projects involving authentication, testing, architecture, deployment, and scalability.

 ## 📄 License